We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Clothes can stay compressed in vacuum bags for several months up to a year, depending on the fabric type.
 However, storing delicate or natural fibers like wool, silk or down feathers for long periods can cause fiber compression, making them lose shape.
 For long-term storage, it is best to remove clothes and let them air out every few months.

-For best results, store vacuum bags in a cool, dry place, away from direct sunlight and sharp objects.
+You should store vacuum bags in a cool, dry place, away from direct sunlight and sharp objects.
 Under-the-bed storage, closet shelves or storage bins work well.
 Avoid placing them in humid environments like basements or attics, where moisture buildup could compromise the seal or the contents.

 Store unused vacuum bags flat, ensuring no pressure on the seams or the seal.
 Avoid folding them, as this can cause the plastic to crack.